jackyzha0/jackyzha0.github.io/content/thoughts/CRDT Implementations.md

 		}
 	}

+	// a function that compares two states in the semilattice (see: order theory)
 	@compare
 	function cmp(a: State, b: State): boolean {
 		// is a <= b in the semilattice?
 	}

+	// a function that performs a least-upper-bound merge on two states
 	@merge
 	function merge(a: State, b: State): State {
 		// least-upper-bound merge on a and b at any replica